 The costs of short-term employees or the short-term extra costs of an individual’s participation in a project may be eligible, if justified.
 Specialist services (e.g. film editing, laboratory testing, library facilities) may also be eligible.
 Early career researchers (as defined above) are permitted to include a modest stipend, as long as the need is fully justified in the application.

 Indeed, SOSF will not support projects where an important portion is overhead or admin fees.
-We want to support the project leader and his/her work.
+We want to support the project leader and their work.

-It is not mandatory to have a website.
-Please just add the links to the social media and any other links you have that can show your work and provide additional information about your organisation/institution.
+It is not mandatory for your organisation to have a website.
+Please provide links to your social media accounts or any other online platforms that showcase your work and provide additional information about your organisation or institution.

-The funds will be transferred to the applicant or his/her institution in March/April the following year (if you apply in 2022 for a 2023 grant, you receive the grant in 2023).
+Funds will be transferred to the applicant or their institution in March/April of the grant year.
+For example, if you apply in 2024 for a grant starting in 2025, the funds will be disbursed in March/April 2025.